joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-21-Bridged-Islands.md

 solver = pywrapcp.Solver("Find Bridges")
 ```

-Next we create the variables with which we will formulate the problem for the solver.
-For instance, the value, or number of bridges on, island (2,1) is represented by the CP variable with the name `IslandValue_2_1`.
+Next we create the solver variables with which we will formulate the problem for the solver.
+For instance, the value, or number of bridges on, island (2,1) is represented by the solver variable with the name `IslandValue_2_1`.
 That solver variable is the _value_ of our Python variable `Value[(2,1)]`.
 Our creation of the variable builds in the constraint that the value be an integer between 1 and 8.

 ```python
 Vars = []